Amazing day trips from Malaga

 On a tour

-There are several tours which operate from Malaga to Ronda.
-Many of which will incorporate short stops long the way so that you can get out and stretch your legs.
+There are also several tours that operate from Malaga to Ronda.
+Many of the tours will incorporate short stops long the way so that you can get out and stretch your legs.
 This is a great option if you want the comfort and reassurance that someone else has done the organising.
-You can just sit back and enjoy the view from your window!

 A stone bridge spans a 120m gorge with arched detail in the Spanish town of Ronda